Keyworth: Recreation

-There is a skate park located on Platt Lane which is made up of concrete ramps on a concrete base.
+There is a skate park on Platt Lane which is made up of concrete ramps on a concrete base.

 Stanton-on-the-Wolds Golf Club is situated about a mile from the village centre.

-Local groups include scouting, amateur dramatics, bridge, choir, conservation, history, archery, photography, a Martial Arts club (Sanda / Sanshou / Wing Chun), a Karate club (South Notts Shotokan Karate Club) and also a Kickboxing club (Professional Kickboxing Association – Keyworth).
+Local groups include scouting, amateur dramatics, bridge, choir, conservation, history, archery, photography, a Martial Arts club (Sanda / Sanshou / Wing Chun), a Karate club established in 1985 (South Notts Shotokan Karate Club SNSKC, a KUGB club) and also a Kickboxing club through KickboxUK which opened in 2013 (Professional Kickboxing Association – Keyworth).

 The Keyworth and District Branch of the U3A was established in 2009 and rapidly enrolled over 200 members.
 By the middle of 2011 it had reached its self-imposed limit of 400 members.
 It formed more than twenty study and activity groups, such as Play-Reading, Architecture, Family History, French, German, Cycling, Walking, Painting, Book-Reading, Bobbin Lace, Singing for Fun, Ukulele Group, Humour, Wildlife and Bird-Watching.

 The Keyworth Village Quiz is an annual quiz held in the Keyworth Village Hall between teams representing local organisations.
 The quiz, which began in 1976, runs for 7 or 8 weeks with teams competing in University Challenge style head-to-head matches.

 Feargus The Musical, a musical based on the political life of Feargus O'Connor, an Irish Chartist leader, was first performed at the South Wolds Academy in November 2018.
 The musical was written by Keyworth resident Brian Lund and performed by a local cast including dancers from the Keyworth School of Theatre Dance.
 A second run with the same cast was held at the Nottingham Arts Theatre in November 2019.